ainsleymcgrath/modern-day-revelations/content/revelations/_index.md

 ---
 title: Revelations
-subtitle: " stories of their relationship with the LDS church"
+subtitle: " stories of their relationship with The Church of Jesus Christ of Latter-Day Saints"

 ---